HaoLab/Methylation_Analysis/README.md

 2017-12-11

 Uploaded new scripts for testing the methods in *Exploring genome-wide DNA methylation profiles altered in hepatocellular carcinoma using Infinium HumanMethylation 450 BeadChips.
 Epigentics 2013*.
-* By using the methods, the hyper/hypo-methylated sites can be distinguished from DMPs.
-The dmrcate function was re-defined and the number of hyper/hypo-methylated sites covered by each DMR are also a part of the output now.

 ################################################